Video Monetization

 Uscreen

-• Flexible monetization: Offer membership subscriptions, video on demand, rentals, paid live streams, and community membership.
+• Flexible monetization: Offer membership subscriptions, video on demand, rentals, live streaming, and community membership.

-• Branded apps: Uscreen will help you launch a branded app in 30 to 45 days – and creators with apps see 1.6 times more annual subscriptions than those who don’t offer apps.
+• Branded apps: Uscreen can help you launch a branded Netflix-style app in 30 to 45 days.
+Creators with apps see 1.6 times more annual subscriptions than those who don’t offer apps.

 • Best-in-class user experience: Uscreen’s video catalog is inspired by Netflix and helps users easily find, pay for, and watch the videos they’re most interested in (or provide them full access with a subscription).

-• Best with an existing audience: If you don’t already have an audience that’s willing to pay for your content, you may find it difficult to justify the expense of a premium platform.
+• Best with an existing audience: If you don’t already have an audience that’s willing to pay for your content, Uscreen might be too advanced, as it’s not designed for creators just starting out with monetization.

 • Limited customization: Some reviewers find that Uscreen’s customization options for websites and emails aren’t as extensive as other platforms.